Designed for Canadian consumer disputes Refunds · Telecom · Credit cards · Landlord issues Free preview · No account required

 • Wait for your deadline - Give the full 14 business days you specified

-• Send a follow-up letter - Reference your original letter and note the missed deadline (see: Second Complaint Letter)
+• Send a follow-up letter - Reference your original letter and note the missed deadline (see: Second Complaint Letter After No Response)

 • Consider escalation - File with the relevant regulator, ombudsman, or provincial consumer protection office